KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 .. .. versionchanged:: 26.08 renames Replace Timeline Clip to Replace with Project bin selection

 :guilabel:`Replace with Bin Selection` will replace the selected clip with the clip that is selected in the project bin.
-A dialog box appear for confirming the replacement.
-If no clip is selected in the project bin it allows you to open the dialog for :guilabel:`Import New Clip`.
+A dialog box appears for confirming the replacement.
+If no clip is selected in the project bin, it allows you to open the dialog for :guilabel:`Import New Clip`.

-:guilabel:`Save Clip Part to Bin` save a specific cut section from the timeline back into your Project Bin as an organized sub-clip.
+:guilabel:`Save Clip Part to Bin` saves a specific cut section from the timeline back into your Project Bin as an organized sub-clip.

-:guilabel:`Create Sequence from Selection` will create a new sequence from minimum two selected clips in the timeline.
+:guilabel:`Create Sequence from Selection` will create a new sequence from selected clips in the timeline.
+You need to select at least two clips.
 The selected clips will be replaced by the new created sequence.
 Details see :ref:`Create_nested_sequence`.

-:guilabel:`Copy Selection to New Sequence` will copy in minimum two selected clips from the timeline to a new sequence.
+:guilabel:`Copy Selection to New Sequence` will copy the selected clips from the timeline to a new sequence.
+You need to select at least two clips.

 .. figure:: /images/Kdenlive-timeline-righ-click-markersmenu.png
    :align: right